kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

 = 1.6.3 =
-* Fix for issue where duplicate slugs were preventing the correct content from displaying.
+* Temporary removal of front end redirects (resolves issue of duplicate slugs being overriden)
 * Bug fix in fatal error with integration with Editorial Access Manager (Thanks to Marco Chiesi)

 = 1.6.2 =